gmc-code/PC-Python/docs/python/comprehensions.rst

 .. py:function:: newlist = [expression for item in iterable if condition == True]

-    | expression could be the item variable only (e.g. x) or any expression such as one that uses the item variable (e.g. x*x, x.upper()).
+    | :paramstr expression: expression could be the item variable only (e.g. x) or any expression such as one that uses the item variable (e.g. x*x, x.upper()).
-    | item is a variable.
+    | :param item: item is a variable.
-    | iterable can be objects like strings, lists, dictionaries, range function and others.
+    | :param iterable: iterable can be objects like strings, lists, dictionaries, range function and others.
-    | condition is any condition.
+    | :param condition: condition is any condition.

-List Example 3
+List Example 1
 -------------------

 | In the code below, a for-loop is used to get a list of event numbers from a list.